 The gifts of an Enneagram type 6 include:

-- Devotion: Sixes are committed to what they value, expressing duty and care in the service of people, responsibilities, and causes.
+- Devotion: Sixes are committed to what they value, expressing duty and care in serving people, responsibilities, and causes.

-Courage: Sixes often courageously take a stand on behalf of the greater good, despite concerns and risks.
+Courage: Sixes often courageously stand on behalf of the greater good, despite concerns and risks.

-- Preparedness: Being alert and risk-aware, Sixes pay attention to what is going on in their world and act to minimize risks and threats.
+- Preparedness: Being alert and risk-aware, Sixes pay attention to what is happening in their world and act to minimize risks and threats.

 - Trustworthiness: Once Sixes make a decision or commitment, they stick to it.
 They also respect rules and authority, as long as they can trust the source or intention.